We want to hear from you!

 Membership of SWAN UK is free to any parent of a child or young adult affected by a syndrome without a name living in the UK.
 All you need to do is complete and return our registration form which you can download and email back to firstname.lastname@example.org or print and post it us.

 Membership of SWAN UK is only open to parents of children or young adults affected by a syndrome without a name.
-You can keep up to date with us, however, by joining our mailing list.
+However, you can keep up-to-date with SWAN UK news by joining our mailing list.
+If you would like us to come and give a talk to your team or organisation or you would like us to send you some resources please email firstname.lastname@example.org.

 At present we are only funded to support families of children and young adults aged 0–25.
 However, if you are the parent of an adult affected by a syndrome without a name who needs support please get in touch and we will see how we can help.